unused1/CS614_Individual_Eval/README.md

 - `--dataset`: Path to the TruthfulQA CSV file [default: dataset/TruthfulQA.csv]
 - `--num-choices`: Number of choices for MCQs [default: 4]
 - `--mock`: Run in mock mode without calling Ollama API
+- `--instruction`: Custom instruction to add to the prompt (e.g., 'Be truthful and honest')
+- `--sequential`: Use sequential (non-random) subset selection based on dataset order

 #### Examples
 Evaluate 10 TruthfulQA questions: